JohnnyMohawk/jna-netlify-cms-blog/content/pages/about.md

   been a very fruitful one, and now in 2022, I have begun a new chapter of my career as a software engineer and refocused my work and non-work life around the arts.
 Today, Johnny Mohawk is now a personal brand.

-  ### Johnny Mohawk represents drive, reinvention, perseverance, innovation passion and engaging design.
+  ### Johnny Mohawk represents drive, reinvention, perseverance, innovation, passion and engaging design.

   Now that you know about Johnny Mohawk… the question becomes, who the f*ck is John Nelson-Alden?